 The library maintains a computer training lab on the basement level.
 When it is not in use, it is available for you to work individually using library databases, the Internet or Microsoft Office.
-There are additional computers in the reference department that you can also use.
+There are additional computers on the basement level and on the first floor in the reference department that you can also use.
 Black and white and color printers are available.
-You can also borrow a laptop ot bring your own to the library and connect to the wireless campus network.
+You can also borrow a laptop or bring your own to the library and connect to the wireless campus network.